quantumjim/Quantum-Computation-course-Basel/README.md

 ## Extra Topics

-For some lectures there is also some extra content that we will cover if there is time.
-Or you can just check it out for fun!
+For some lectures there is also some extra content.
+We'll cover it if there is time.
+Otherwise, you can expect to see it in the exercises.

 * Lecture 1: [The Unique Properties of Qubits](extra_resources/unique-properties-qubits.ipynb)
 * Lecture 2: [Python, Qiskit and Hello Qiskit](https://youtu.be/mMJtw-vFXC4)